lawrencezambrano/deelcodeexercise/README.md

 When you have finished the assignment, zip your repo (make sure to include .git folder) and send us the zip.

 Thank you and good luck! 🙏

+--
+## Comments about the code by Lawrence

+I hope the code looks interesting to you even though I couldn't finish all the APIs.
+I changed the code a little bit to organize it in different folders (Routes, Models, Controllers).

+I wasn't familiar with sequelize and it took me a while to understand how the queries are built, still I think the 3 APIs I made meet the requirements.

+If I was able to finish the APIs, I would create a simple interface in plain Javascript to make it work with the backend,  please note the API /webapp I added.

+Thanks.